 The cutting is done by an array of high powered CO2 lasers combined with scanners and advanced optics which perform the cutting design laid out in the DXF file.

 The cutting can be made using variable data for each single sheet.
 This opens up a whole range of new applications, limited only by the imagination of the designer.
-The precision of the laser cutting also makes it possible to cut much smaller details than conventional analogue cutting – unique to the Highcon Euclid system.
+The precision of the laser cutting also makes it possible to cut much smaller details than conventional analogue cutting – unique to the Highcon systems.

 In a production run, sheets pass from the feeder along the conveyor to the DART station.
 Underneath the DART upper drum on which the foil has been wrapped and written, is a second drum, covered with a unique blanket-like counter.
 As the sheets pass through between the two drums, the crease is made.
 The combination of the DART technology and counter allows for creation of crease lines, resulting in products that are ready to be folded and glued